oracle-cne/ocne/doc/cluster-management/olvm.md

 Using Cluster API always requires that a Kubernetes cluster is available.
 If a cluster is not available, the Oracle Cloud Native Environment CLI will create one using the [libvirt](libvirt.md) provider.
-It is referred to as a "boostrap cluster" or an "ephemeral cluster" depending on the context.
+It is referred to as a "bootstrap cluster" or an "ephemeral cluster" depending on the context.

 The OLVM Cluster API Provider implements an infrastructure Cluster controller (OLVMCluster CRD) along with an infrastructure Machine controller (OLVMMachine CRD).
 Both are housed in a single operator.
 This